day811/OCDE-P5/README.md

 ## 2. Objectives

 - Automate migration of CSV data into MongoDB using `migration_script.py`
-- Create MongoDB validation schema and indexes at first run
+- Create MongoDB validation schema, indexes and roles at first run
 - Containerize MongoDB and the migration importer with Docker
 - Use Docker Compose to manage multi-container setup and volumes
 - Provide clear documentation for usage, configuration, and deployment